odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 ===============================================================================
 ```

 Including a terminal cost has increased the minimal policy cost from `5.0K` to `5.6K`.
-This additional cost of `0.6K` is due to the additional terminal cost term in the final stage objective.
+This additional cost of `0.6K` is due to the addition of the terminal cost in the final stage objective.

 ## Formulating the problem with infinite-horizon SDDP
 In formulating many stochastic dynamic programs (such as the previous example), a terminating cost-to-go function is necessary.
 However, this terminating cost-to-go function is an assumption of many formulations, including the previous example.
-Solving a multi-stage stochastic dynamic problem with infinite-horizon stochastic dynamic programming (infinite-horizon SDDP) eliminates the need for a terminating cost-to-go function.
+Solving a multi-stage stochastic problem with infinite-horizon stochastic dynamic programming eliminates the need for a terminal cost function.

 The problem is constructed similarly to the problem in [Tutorial One: first steps](@ref).
 However, the first difference is in the input to [`SDDPModel`](@ref) method.
 The flag `is_infinite = true` tells [`SDDPModel`](@ref) to build the model using infinite-horizon SDDP.